 Let us try to understand these concepts with an example.
 Suppose you are watching an episode of Friends.
 You imagine having a conversation with Phoebe while watching the episode.
 However, if you like her so much that you think about her even when you are not watching TV, you have a parasocial relationship.

 The concept of parasocial relationships and interactions was first introduced by Donald Horton and Richard Wohl in the 1950s.
 It was the time when TV sets started entering the living rooms of the public (1).
-However, they were also observed in the 1800s and early 1900s where people formed a one-sided relationship with protagonists in books.
+However, they were also observed in the 1800s and early 1900s where people formed a one-sided relationship with heroes in books.

 You may now wonder if parasocial relationships are healthy and how they differ from interpersonal relationships.
 Let us understand more in the following section.